-Recent Advertising Boycotts
+Advertising Boycotts Falter

 Facebook faced a very public onslaught of companies joining an advertising boycott across its social media platforms.
-However, its latest earnings suggest that this effort may have been largely symbolic and virtually inconsequential to its revenue and growth numbers.
+However, its latest earnings reports suggest that this effort may have been largely symbolic and effectively inconsequential to its revenue and growth numbers.
 The advertising boycott had grown to roughly a thousand groups and multinational companies.
-This presented a unique challenge that still has the potential to weigh heavier on the company since this boycott will directly impact revenue as overall compliance/security expenses swell.
-The magnitude of this boycott may inevitably influence the stock price if this movement expands in sheer numbers and duration.
-However, as advertising spending is abandoned indefinitely until further notice due to this boycott and overall spend slows due to COVID-19, this culmination could cast uncertainty around its stock valuation.
-Continue reading "Facebook's Moat Undeniable"
+This presented a unique challenge in which the company remediated and diverted more spending to compliance/security aspects which had already swelled post-Cambridge Analytica, and other platform vulnerabilities were exposed.
+The magnitude of this boycott seems to have been an inconsequential influence on the stock price.
+This public relations challenge was managed and posed minimal risk to the company’s valuation moving forward.
+Continue reading "Facebook Is Inexpensive"